 on a ferryboat.”

-Song of the Open Road," Two lines taken from' the book are
+the Open Road," Two lines taken from' the book are sketched under the

 400 Visit Home

-guests visited the home of the poet during the day to be welcomed by
+than 400 guests visited the home of the poet during the day to be

 Wolverton, was chairman of the reception committee.

-and go as I choose.'"
-But no flowers were placed there as he
+as I choose.'"
+But no flowers were placed there as he requested none.

-the North and South at Washington.
-He spent the last 19 years of his
+North and South at Washington.
+He spent the last 19 years of his life

 of his writings, manuscripts and